 Need something great to start your meal off with or to serve at your new party?
 I've got you covered!

 It was recently my husband Ty's birthday and I wanted to make something with a little Mexican flair since that's his favorite cuisine.
 I didn't want to just do plain old tacos, and since we were having friends over for light bites, I didn't want anything too heavy either.
 That's when I decided to get a little creative.
 I took some corn tortillas, a mason jar, and knife and started to make my own little mini taco shells.
 The result?
 These oh so adorable and oh so … [Read more...]

 I don't know about chez toi, but chez moi, chips have no chance of lasting more than one day.
 Now, I actually don't have much of a problem with plain old tortilla or potato chips, since they are made with just three ingredients, but having them in my house is a problem; the whole bag will get demolished.
-However, I've discovered a little secret for preventing this: Homemade Oven Baked Tortilla Chips. … [Read more...]
+However, I've discovered a little secret for preventing this: Homemade Oven Baked Tortilla Chips.
+My theory with most junk food is that if you have to take … [Read more...]

 Last week I bought a vegetable I'd never cooked with before: yuca.
 It's the root of the cassava shrub and is often confused with yucca, which is actually just a decorative plant and not something most people eat.
 I learned that in its powdered form, yuca is tapioca!
 Yuca is similar to a white potato and reminded me a lot of plantains with its high-starch content.
 It even tasted a bit sweet to me.
 Since I'd never cooked with yuca before, I … [Read more...]